parrt/msds692/notes/webanalytics.md

 </html>
 ```

-The `img` tag will contact our server, indicating that somebody has accessed page `index.html`.
+If you open that file in a browser, the `img` tag will contact our server, indicating that somebody has accessed page `index.html`.
 Recall that the browser makes another socket connection to some remote server for each image tag.

 Here is a starter kit for your `server.py` file: